🎀 6 New Member get-to-know-you games! 🎀

-New members mean new member retreats, meetings and sisterhood activities!
-Help your pledges get to know each other, and the chapter get to know the new girls, with some fun ‘get aquatinted’ games.
+New members mean planning new member retreats, meetings and sisterhood activities.
+Help your pledges get to know each other - and help the chapter get to know the new sisters - with some fun ‘get acquainted’ games.
 These ice breakers and bonding games will assist everyone in making a closer connection!

 - Blanket Name Game.
 Divide the new member class into teams of 10.
 Two teams go to the front of the room and sit on the floor.
 Have several assistants hold a large blanket or curtain between the two groups so they can’t see each other.
 For turns, one member of a team stands up in front of the blanket, the leader counts “1,2,3” and the blanket is dropped.
 The first player on the other team to correctly shout out the name of the girl standing wins a point.
 Raise the blanket again and the other team puts a member forward for the next turn at name guessing.
 Keep alternating team guesses and tally the points.
 Repeat until one team reaches a certain number of points, or your time limit runs out.